jack-truong/spring-ai/README.md

 * ## ImageController
   This interfaces with DALL·E 3, which is OpenAI's image generation model.
 It can take arbitrary prompts and generate complex images based on the tokens used to describe the scene.
-  * Request an image based on the passed in prompt.
+  * Request an image to be created based on the passed in prompt.
 The image can be returned as a URL or b64_json.
+  * Request an image to be analyzed based on the prompt and passed in image.
+This uses GPT-4o's vision analysis capabilities.
   * Calls to this endpoint log the resultant prompt that OpenAI uses to create the image.

 * ## StockController